Memento Photo Album

 Default Margins

-Margins are custom guidelines which delineate your design region.
 Use margins to create negative space (padding) around your composition, giving your composition a more dramatic visual impact.
 Auto-layouts will use the margins to position frames within their boundaries.

 The example below shows two pages, one with a small equal-sized margin applied to all four sides of the page, and another with larger edge margins with more padding on the top and bottoms of the page.